 - 28. - 29.
 Questions concerning the processing's necessity also arise regarding the way evidence is preserved.
 In some cases it might be necessary to use black box solutions where the footage is automatically deleted after a certain storage period and only accessed in case of an incident.
-In other situations it might not be necessary to record the video material at all but more appropriate to use real-time monitoring instead.
+In other situations, it might not be necessary to record the video material at all but more appropriate to use real-time monitoring instead.
 The decision between black box solutions and real-time monitoring should also be based on the purpose pursued.
 If for example the purpose of video surveillance is the preservation of evidence, real-time methods are usually not suitable.
-Sometimes real-time monitoring may also be more intrusive than storing and automatically deleting material after a limited timeframe.
+Sometimes real-time monitoring may also be more intrusive than storing and automatically deleting material after a limited timeframe (e. g. if someone is constantly viewing the monitor it might be more intrusive than if there is no monitor at all and material is directly stored in a black box).
 The data minimisation principle must be regarded in this context (Article 5 (1) (c)).
 It should also be kept in mind that it might be possible that the controller could use security personnel instead of video surveillance that are able to react and intervene immediately.